 Tags: Chrome, Firefox, Internet Explorer, trick

-- opening firefox in full screen mode
+- firefox not opening full screen

 - How to Change and Use Timezone (Tzutil) in Windows 7